-Developing New Engine Oil Performance Standards for API Certification Mark
+Developing New Engine Oil Performance Standards for API Certification Marks

-C.1 General
+C.1 GENERAL

 One of the objectives of API's voluntary Engine Oil Licensing and Certification System (EOLCS) is to help consumers identify engine oils recommended by vehicle and engine manufacturers.
 To accomplish this objective, the International Lubricant Specification Advisory Committee (formerly International Lubricant Standardization and Approval Committee) (ILSAC) and API created in 1993 the API Certification Mark.
 The API Certification Mark, or "Starburst" for short, is a Registered Mark that clearly identifies passenger car engine oils meeting the latest engine oil performance standard adopted by ILSAC and API.
+A companion Certification Mark, known as "Shield", has been created to meet the special requirements of engine oils meeting ILSAC GF-6B.

-This annex outlines the primary process used to set specifications for certain passenger car engine oils and describes the procedures that API will use to determine whether these specifications become a standard against which engine oil marketers are licensed to use the API Certification Mark.
+This annex outlines the primary process used to set specifications for certain passenger car engine oils and describes the procedures that API will use to determine whether these specifications become a standard against which engine oil marketers are licensed to use the API Certification Marks.